 From my list, my favorite Barlow lens is Celestron 93529 X-Cel 1.25” 2X.
-It is an upper mid-range quality lens with a price under $100 for most any budget.
-Its multi-coated 3-element Apochromatic lenses make it perform as well as the more expensive Barlows for the average astronomer on most telescopes.
+It is an upper mid-range quality lens with a price around $100 for most any budget.
+Its multi-coated 3-element Apochromatic lenses make it perform as well as the more expensive Barlows for the average astronomer and on most telescopes.

 You get crisp and clear views of your image.
 It looks good too with the orange accents incorporated in it.
 The optical quality of this lens is excellent and comparable to the more expensive ones.